mlyszczek/termsend/readme.md

 Clients don't need any sophisticated tools.
 To upload to server - pipe standard output from any application to **socat**:

-Note: **kl.bofc.pl** is demo server which you can use to play with termsend.
+Note: **termsend.pl** is demo server which you can use to play with termsend.
 You can also use it like ordinary no paste service to share data with people.

 ```
-$ echo "test string" | socat - TCP:kl.bofc.pl:1337"
+$ echo "test string" | socat - TCP:termsend.pl:1337
 ```

 Server reads data until **FIN** is seen or string **termsend\n** at the very